facebookresearch/habitat-challenge/README.md

         ```
         conda install habitat-sim-challenge-2022 -c conda-forge -c aihabitat
         ```
+        In case you face any issues related to the `GLIBCXX` version after conda installation, please uninstall this conda package and install the habitat-sim repository from source (more information [here](https://github.com/facebookresearch/habitat-sim/blob/main/BUILD_FROM_SOURCE.md#build-from-source)).
+Make sure that you are using the `challenge-2022` tag and not the `stable` branch for your installation.

     c) Now, you are ready to download.
 Start by downloading the val split, which we will use in the following steps: